-How the way we respond to mail changes through our lives
+How we respond to mail changes through life

 In the first of this blog series examining the study we looked at the influence of technology on attitudes and behaviour towards physical mail, in this concluding blog, we take a look at the similarities and differences between life stage groups in responses to and actions taken as a result of receiving mail.